 The audiobooks are very nicely read by actress Lesley Manville too.
 Just as Richard has clearly settled further into his writing style with the second book, Lesley’s narration has also improved as she’s got used to the characters and the whole audiobook recording process.
 There’s a very interesting 40-minute chat between Richard and Lesley at the end of the second audiobook as well, where they talk about Richard’s process of writing the stories, and Lesley explains how she’s new to reading and recording audiobooks.
 The first book, meanwhile, also has an insightful chat with Richard at the end, where he’s interviewed by a rather over-enthusiastic Marian Keyes.

-Lesley will also be narrating the third book in the series that’s due out next September, and has promised to record another chat with Richard at the end of it.
+Lesley is also keen to do the third book in the series that’s due out next September, and have another chat with Richard at the end of it.
 He already has a fourth and fifth book in mind beyond that as well.
 Plus there will be at least one film at some point in the future, as the rights were bought by Steven Spielberg’s Amblin production company last year.
 So there’s plenty more to look forward to from The Thursday Murder Club.